-The more Attribute s collected in a Project, the more complicated it becomes.
-Lots of Layer s, unused Fill s, Line type s can slow your work down as you might spend too much time selecting attributes from their lists.
+The more Attributes are collected in a Project, the more difficult it becomes to work with.
+Lots of Layers, unused Fills, Line types can slow your work down as you might spend too much time selecting attributes you want to use from their lists.
 Some users may start a new Project by opening an old one and clicking New from the File menu.
 This will inherit all attributes of the Project just used – even the unnecessary ones.
 It is a good idea to have predefined Project Templates for different types of Projects.
-Another good idea is to start the Project with few attributes and load additional ones with the Attribute Manager later on as need for them arises.
-In the Attribute Manager you can purge all unused attributes to achieve this ‘lean’ state of the Project.
-In case of Vectorial Fill s, when you have many Symbol fill s/line types or complicated fills/line types, it can increase redraw and rebuild time working on the Floor Plan and in Section/Elevation Windows.
+Another good idea is to start the Project with few attributes and load additional ones with the Attribute Manager later as the need for them arises.
+In the Attribute Manager, you can purge all unused attributes to achieve this ‘lean’ state of the Project.
+In case of Vectorial Fills, when you have many Symbol fills/line types or complicated fills/line types, it can increase redraw and rebuild time when working in 2D Windows.
 Again, make these as simple as possible and load only as many as needed.

 It is usual to have maps scanned and placed on the Floor Plan in ARCHICAD Projects.
 Bitmaps can also be placed into any Window with the Figure Tool.
 Watch the size of these bitmaps, as too large ones can slow down redraw in these Windows.